Gotu Kola

 Common safety considerations include:

-• mild gastrointestinal upset and headache are occasionally reported in trials of oral extracts
+• Gastrointestinal and headache effects: mild gastrointestinal upset and headache are occasionally reported in trials of oral extracts.

-• topical products may cause contact sensitivity in some individuals, including contact dermatitis in documented case reports
+• Skin sensitivity: topical products may cause contact sensitivity in some individuals, including contact dermatitis documented in case reports.

-• potential interactions with sedating substances or medications metabolized by the liver have been discussed in safety reviews
+• Sedation and metabolism: potential interactions with sedating substances or with medications metabolized by the liver (including CYP450 substrates) have been discussed in safety reviews.

-• concentrated extracts introduce potency variables that are not present in traditional culinary or tea use of the fresh leaf
+• Concentration matters: concentrated standardized extracts introduce potency variables that are not present in traditional culinary or tea use of the fresh leaf.

 Who should be cautious